apache/druid/docs/content/operations/export-metadata.md

 Additionally, the tool can rewrite the local deep storage location descriptors in the rows of the segments table to point to new deep storage locations (S3, HDFS, and local rewrite paths are supported).

+The tool has the following limitations:
+- Only exporting from Derby metadata is currently supported
+- If rewriting load specs for deep storage migration, only migrating from local deep storage is currently supported.

 ## `export-metadata` Options

 The `export-metadata` tool provides the following options: